 - Topical corticosteroids.
 Applying a topical corticosteroid will reduce inflammation, redness, and swelling in the skin.
-This product can come in the form of a cream, lotion, or ointment with varying levels of strength depending on the severity of the eczema.
+This eczema treatment for kids can come in the form of an eczema cream, moisturizer, lotion, or ointment with varying levels of strength depending on the severity of the eczema.
 The most common ones are hydrocortisone, fluocinolone, triamcinolone, and betamethasone dipropionate.
 If you are wondering, “does hydrocortisone cream work?” we cover that topic in detail.

 - Topical medication moisturizers can either be purchased OTC or prescribed depending on their strength.
 They should be applied after bathing or showering while skin is still damp.
 The most common prescription strength moisturizers are tacrolimus ointment and pimecrolimus cream.

 - Oral medications can also be recommended to treat eczema.
 Typically, antihistamines can be taken to help itchy skin.
 If skin becomes infected due to bacteria in the eczema patches, antibiotics will be prescribed to help suppress the immune system.